s-omranpour/DeepMusic/README.md

+*** A newer version of Deepmusic package with more features and better interface is available at the `multitrack` branch.
+However, it is still under development ***

 # DeepMusic
 DeepMusic is a high level python package with following features:
  - supporting different formats like MIDI, REMI, Compound Word and pianoroll.
 [1, 2]